 - Teacher/Student Romance: Kenji is a college professor while Akiko is a student of his.
 They were ultimately separated, and Kenji laments having left the island to stay with her.

-- Sure Why Not: One of the main actors went with the fan theory that some of the mushrooms released their spores by air thus that is why his character is infected despite never consuming the mushrooms.
+- Word of Dante/Sure, Why Not?: One of the main actors went with the fan theory that some of the mushrooms released their spores by air thus that is why his character is infected despite never consuming the mushrooms.